-Berkshire Hathaway has made a significant minority investment in Pilot Travel Centers.
+Berkshire Hathaway has made a $2.76 billion investment in Pilot Travel Centers.

 The Haslam family will continue to own a majority of Pilot Flying J and Jimmy Haslam will remain as chief executive officer.
 Pilot Flying J President Ken Parent and the Company’s management team will also remain in place.
 The Company will continue to be headquartered in Knoxville, Tennessee.

 Under the terms of the agreement, Berkshire will become the majority owner in five years.

 Pilot Flying J is the largest operator of travel centers in North America, with more than 27,000 team members, 750 locations across the U.S. and Canada, and more than $20 billion in revenues.

 The investment will expand Pilot Flying J’s opportunities for growth, as the Company remains committed to delivering outstanding service for the trucking industry, professional drivers, local communities and interstate travelers across North America.